AvihayFinish/BugTracker/README.md

 ## ✨ Features

-- 🔐 User authentication with JWT stored in HTTP-only cookies
+- 🔐 User authentication with JWT stored in HTTP-only cookies.
-- 🐛 Full CRUD functionality for bug tracking
+- 🐛 Full CRUD functionality for bug tracking.
-- 📦 Dockerized: separate containers for the server and MongoDB
+- 📦 Dockerized: separate containers for the server and MongoDB.
-- 💾 Persistent MongoDB storage using Docker volumes
+- 💾 Persistent MongoDB storage using Docker volumes.

 ---